Skip to main content

 A SAST vendor that ingests that code is, in a reasonable interpretation of the privilege rules, a downstream party with access to privilege-relevant information.
 The "the source code is not the privileged document" distinction is technically correct but commercially uncomfortable: most legal-tech buyers will ask the question, and the answer "yes, our scanner vendor also receives our code" is the harder one to defend.

 Vulkro receives no code.
 The binary runs locally, reads files on your filesystem, writes a report.
-No account, no telemetry, no upload, no remote control plane.
+No upload and no remote control plane; the account entitlement check carries six usage fields (product, install id, version, operating system, timestamp, and a scan counter), never code, paths, or findings, and air-gapped machines run on a license file with no network at all.
 The privacy policy is short and binding: the company that publishes Vulkro never receives your source code, ever.
 The manifesto covers the architectural commitment in full.

 Use cases we hear from